-August 1, 2016 Amended July 17, 2017
+August 1, 2016

-Proposed Second Amendment in July 2019
+Amended

-Citizen Participation for the 2019 Amendment for the Amended 2016 AAP.
+First Amendment on July 17, 2017 Second Amendment on July 1 2019 Citizen Participation for the 2019 Amendment for the Amended 2016 AAP.
 A legal notice was posted in the local paper 31-days prior to the public hearing date with the City Council to amend the Amended 2016 AAP.
 The notice informed residents of the proposed amendments and invited written public comments.
 The legal notice provided information on accessibility needs for people with disabilities, how to obtain information on special assistance, and contact information for Spanish speakers.
 Additionally, the City's Website gave notice of the amendments and posted the amendment to the Amended 2016 AAP.
 Social media was also utilized include Facebook and Twitter.